Harriet97/food-find-frontend/README.md

      N.B.
 Your backend should be running on `localhost:3000` .

 ## Usage:
-Add steps for how to use the project once the user has installed it.
-Make sure to include usage examples

 ## Languages, Frameworks and APIs
   Backend: Ruby, Ruby on Rails, PostgreSQL, BCrypt <br />